 The Low-Down on Potency

 I’ve heard people say that Hahnemann was against the use of low potencies as they might cause aggravations, and that high potencies were so much safer.
 Nothing could be further than the truth.
 In fact, Hahnemann was very concerned about the tendency of “brash beginners” to prescribe too high and too often!
-He cautions us to start each chronic case “low” and ascend as needed, to put the remedy in water and succuss the bottle before each dose to avoid unintended provings.
+He cautions us to start each chronic case “low” and ascend as needed, to put the remedy in water and succuss the bottle before each dose to avoid unintended provings and aggravations.
 (See # 161 of the Organon).
-However, even low potencies can aggravate if we don’t follow a few basic rules of prescribing:
+However, even low potencies can aggravate if we don’t follow a few basic rules:

 1. Start with a test dose, wait 24 hours to make sure you’re not dealing with a hypersensitive patient.